 It’s noteworthy that though Dan is active in Winterfylleth, his own journey with Wolcensmen started way earlier and has its roots exactly where I felt they came from.
 But why spoil information that you can read below from the source.
 What I would like to address in this brief introduction is the album that Wolcensmen has released recently, titled Songs from the Fyrgen.
 This record is a collaborative effort that takes you as a listener far, far away from England that you may imagine to something more essential and pure.
 To a pastoral vista that you may only still find in novels these days.
 I think it’s an album that you can fall in love with.

+First off, let me ask you how the idea of Wolcensmen was conceived.
+I understand it’s been a work of multiple years actually?
 Dan: Musically, the roots of Wolcensmen are in my teenage years, around about 1998.
 I’d recently been introduced to the early works of Ulver, Opeth and Empyrium (as well as ’90s Norwegian black metal) and I was particularly taken by the mood created in these bands’ acoustic interludes.
 I was inspired to create something similar and would use my stereo Hi-Fi system to record dual-guitar parts onto cassette.
 Friends at the time said I should do more of this but I instead chose to make more aggressive music for some years.
 Then in 2010 I found myself in a Dublin pub watching an Irish folk band perform and it dawned on me that England lacked this sort of culture and perhaps I could be someone to resurrect it – this was the conceptual beginning of Wolcensmen.
 I remembered how much I’d enjoyed writing acoustic songs in my younger years, wrote some songs for a demo and… here we are.